Terrence Murphy (New York politician): Early life

-In 1999, he opened his own medical practice, Yorktown Health and Wellness Center, in his hometown of Yorktown which is now closed.
+In 1999, he opened his own chiropractic practice, Yorktown Health and Wellness Center, in his hometown of Yorktown which is now closed.
 In addition to his chiropractor's office, for the next fifteen years, he served as an on-field volunteer medical advisor for local high school athletes.
 In 2006, along with his siblings, he opened a family restaurant, Murphy's Irish Restaurant and Bar, named in honor of his father.

 He is married, with three children.
 His wife is a nurse.
 Together they founded a watchdog organization, Keeping Westchester Safe, which advocated for "Child Safety Zone" legislation, residency requirements for sex offenders that would prohibit them from residing within a certain distance of schools, playgrounds and other areas where children congregate.